Why are we doing this?

-The Centre will target children’s social work practitioners, but its broader audience will include all practitioners and decision-makers working within children’s social care, including those in residential homes, healthcare, policing and policymakers.
+The Centre will target children’s social work practitioners and decision-makers working within children’s social care, including those in residential homes, healthcare, policing and policymakers.

 The Department for Education has awarded two contracts to set up the Centre.
-These contracts will run in parallel up to June 2020 and include the What Works Centre development team - a consortium led by Nesta and its Alliance for Useful Evidence, in partnership with the Social Care Institute for Excellence, FutureGov and Traversum - and the What Works Centre research partner - who will start the development of the research base.
+These contracts will run in parallel up to June 2020 and include the What Works Centre development team - a consortium led by Nesta and its Alliance for Useful Evidence, in partnership with the Social Care Institute for Excellence, FutureGov and Traversum - and the What Works Centre research partner, led by Cascade at Cardiff University - who will lead on the research programme.

 When fully established, the Centre will: